 The Full Frontal Fixed Barrier Crash test (or Rigid Barrier test) represents a vehicle-to-vehicle full frontal engagement crash with each vehicle moving at the same impact velocity.
 A schematic of the test configuration is shown in Figure 2-4.
 The test is intended to represent most real world crashes (both vehicle-to-vehicle and vehicle-to-fixed object) with significant frontal engagement in a perpendicular impact direction.
-For FMVSS No. 208, the impact velocity is 0 to 48 kmph (0 to 30 mph), and the barrier rebound velocity, while varying somewhat from car to car, typically ranges up to 10 percent of the impact velocity for a change in velocity of up to
+For FMVSS No. 208, the impact velocity is 0 to 48 kmph (0 to 30 mph), and the barrier rebound velocity, while varying somewhat from car to car, typically ranges up to 10 percent of the impact velocity for a change in velocity of up to 53 kmph.

-53 kmph.
 Note that although the rebound velocity varies somewhat from vehicle to vehicle, it is small compared to the impact speed, and the rigid barrier test therefore exposes the belted or unbelted occupant to approximately the same change in velocity (48 kmph plus the rebound velocity) for any vehicle.
 It is a full systems test which evaluates the protection provided by both the energy-absorbing vehicle structure and the occupant restraint system.
-Together with performance requirements, it ensures that the vehicle provide the same minimum level of protection in single vehicle crashes also regardless of the vehicles mass or size.
+Together with performance requirements, it ensures that the vehicle provides the same minimum level of protection in single vehicle crashes also regardless of the vehicles mass or size.

 In the rigid barrier test, the vehicle changes velocity very quickly upon hitting the barrier.
 The crash produces a high deceleration crash pulse of short time duration - frequently referred to as a "stiff" pulse.
 Figure 2-5 shows a plot of the pulse duration against the average deceleration for rigid barrier tests of model years 1990 through 1998.
+(The average acceleration was determined by dividing the change in velocity of the vehicle during the test by the duration of the crash pulse.)
 The data are plotted for both the FMVSS No. 208 rigid barrier tests conducted at 48 kmph and for the New Car Assessment Program (NCAP) tests conducted at 56 kmph..
 A reference curve based on theory is included, assuming a change velocity of the impact speed plus a 10 percent rebound velocity for each of the two data sets.
 Figure 2-5 also shows the required corridors for the generic sled test.
-A comparison of carto-car tests in Figure 2-2 with the rigid barrier tests in Figure 2-5 demonstrate that rigid barrier tests produce crash pulses which are representative of car-to-car tests.
+A comparison of car-to-car tests in Figure 2-2 with the rigid barrier tests in Figure 2-5 demonstrate that rigid barrier tests produce crash pulses which are representative of car-to-car tests.
 Once again, we note that the generic sled pulse is representative of neither car-to-car tests nor rigid barrier tests.
-The agency has used the rigid barrier test for many years, and estimates that over 1800 lives have been saved between 1987 and 1996 for airbag equipped vehicles designed to meet the FMVSS No. 208 [3].
+The agency has used the rigid barrier test for many years, and estimates that 4,758 lives have been saved by October 1, 1999, by air bag equipped vehicles designed to meet the FMVSS No. 208 [3].
 Should the generic sled test become the sole requirement for frontal crash protection evaluation, the benefits will become significantly reduced.